w3c/webdriver-bidi/roadmap.md

 ### Cookies

-This scenario sets cookies that will be used when loading a web page, and its subresources, loads that page, and verifies that the correct cookies were sent with the requests.
-It also allows inspecting the cookies set by the responses, and clearing cookies to reset state.
+This scenario sets cookies to be used when loading a web page and its subresources, loads that page, and verifies that the correct cookies were sent with the requests.
+It also inspects the cookies set by the responses, and clears all cookies to reset the state.
 In spec terms, this involves:

 - [x] Some items from the previous milestones
 - [ ] Getting cookies